Roman Chamomile Seeds

 - Depth: Surface sow, cover lightly with peat moss

 Roman Chamomile holds soil in place even on slopes, it spreads to fill in gaps, and it blocks out most weeds.
 It can be mowed (after flowering and set the mower on the highest setting), and it tolerates light foot traffic.
-This ground cover is unique, aromatic, attractive and is well-suited for covering large areas and can be started by sowing the herb seeds.
+This ground cover is unique, aromatic, drought tolerant, attractive and is well-suited for covering large areas and can be started by sowing the herb seeds.

 - Height: 6 - 12 inches

 - Season: Perennial